 While You’re There:

 Visit Greenfield’s newly minted Crossroads Cultural District downtown for eclectic shopping, eating, and entertainment.
-Favorite eating spots include Tex-Mex comfort food breakfast and lunch at the Brass Buckle or everyday-special locavore fare and modern cocktails for lunch and dinner at Hope & Olive.
+Favorite eating spots include fresh New England seafood in the dining room or outdoor patio at Pete's Seafood or everyday-special locavore fare and modern cocktails for lunch and dinner at Hope & Olive.
 Browse John Doe, Jr. Used Records and Books for just the right music or visit one of the oldest family-run department stores in the country, Wilson’s.
 At night, hear all kinds of music at the Root Cellar or Hawks and Reed Performing Art Center.
 Book at room just a short walk from downtown at the Brandt House B & B for a magnificent turn of the century estate perched on a hillside.

 New Salem, MA

 What tour through scenic beauty would be complete without a waterfall?
 This special spot, managed by The Trustees of Reservations, indulges you in waterfall splendor with a minimal trek to get there.
 According to The Trustees, “on its way to the Quabbin Reservoir, the Middle Branch of the Swift River cascades into an intriguing woodland pool at the bottom of a secluded gorge.
 Here, along a short, quarter-mile trail, you have two choices: go to the left and you can explore the enchanting waterfall; head to the right to follow the stream as it tumbles through large boulders past the site of an old mill."
 Directions and info here.

 They also explain that "...in 1675, the great chief Metacomet (known to European settlers as King Philip) met here with neighboring chieftains to plan attacks on Hadley, Deerfield, and Northampton.
 A black bear shot on the property gives the reservation its name."